As hard as we might try, reducing stress in our lives can be very challenging.

-Doing activities that you find enjoyable and relaxing can go a long way as well.
+Doing activities that you find enjoyable and relaxing can go a long way towards lowering your stress.
 Hobbies, time with family and friends, arts and crafts, time with pets, or any other activity you enjoy works just fine.

 Probiotics and Stress

-Taking a probiotic may be a natural way to de-stress, boost your mood, and recover more quickly from sadness.
+Taking a probiotic, such as BlueBiotics Ultimate Care, may be a natural way to de-stress, boost your mood, and recover more quickly from sadness.

 One study involving about 40 young men and women who had no history of mental health disorders found that when they were taking a probiotic they had less overall minutes of depressed feelings and spent less time dwelling on sad thoughts compared to a group who took a placebo.

-While it's well-known among probiotic enthusiasts that your daily dose of friendly bacteria is absolutely necessary for stress-busting, we wanted to know why these results were showing up, and turned to the experts for their theories.
+While it's well-known among probiotic enthusiasts that your daily dose of friendly bacteria is great for stress reduction, we wanted to know why these results were showing up, and turned to the experts for their theories.

-Research in the field of probiotics and mental health has been exploding, and although most research is only in the beginning stages, it's clear this is a field worth looking into.
+Research in the field of probiotics and mental health has been expanding rapidly, and although most research is only in the beginning stages, it's clear this is a field worth keeping an eye on.

 Lowering the Stress Hormone

-In one scientific study, people who took probiotics before bed woke up with less cortisol in their saliva than a control group, suggesting that probiotics play a role in lowering the hormone.
+In one scientific study, people who took probiotics before bed woke up with less cortisol in their saliva than the study's control group, suggesting that probiotics play a role in lowering the hormone.

-Probiotics have become widely study for reducing inflammation.
+Probiotics have become widely studied for reducing inflammation.

 Inflammation is another major physical symptom of stress.
-Many experts believe that managing inflammation is the key to managing chronic stress, and probiotics may play a very important part in that.
-Inflammation is our body's healing response, but if it's too much or lasts too long, it can cause even more damage and disease.
+Many experts believe that managing inflammation is the key to managing chronic stress, and probiotics may play an important role in that.
+Inflammation is our body's healing response, but if it's too much or lasts too long, it can cause more harm than good.

 Connecting the Gut-Brain Axis

-Experts are also studying to learn more about the gut-brain axis, and how this might contribute to low moods, stress, and anxiety.
+Experts are also studying to learn more about the gut-brain axis and how it might contribute to low moods, stress, and anxiety.

 Several studies have linked probiotic use to an increase in overall positive mood and energy, as well as showing some probiotics may be useful when battling a mental illness.

-While more studies are needed to confirm there connections, it's a very promising field that excites scientists all over the world.
+While more studies are needed to confirm these connections, it's a very promising field that excites scientists all over the world.